Glossary

 Development Approval

 Approval by the planning authority for a development.
-The planning authority could be local government or state government, depending on the project.
+The planning trust could be local government or state government, depending on the project.

 Ee